smartlook/smartlook.github.io/identify-visitor.md

 permalink: /identify-visitor/
 ---

-<p>Display in Smartlook Dashboard information such as: e-mail and name.</p>
+Display in Smartlook Dashboard information such as: e-mail and name.

-<p>Code that you need to insert has a following format:</p>
+Code that you need to insert has a following format:

 {% highlight javascript %}
 <script>